wallarm/product-documentation/docs/2.16/updating-migrating/what-is-new.md

     * `lom_apply_time`: Unix time of the last update of the [LOM](../glossary-en.md#lom) file
     * `ts_files`: object with information about the [LOM](../glossary-en.md#lom) file
     * `db_files`: object with information about the proton.db file
-    * `overlimits_time`: the number of attacks with the type [Overlimiting of computational resources](../attacks-vulns-list.md#overlimiting-of-computational-resources) detected by the WAF node
+    * `overlimits_time`: the number of attacks with the type of [overlimiting of computational resources](../attacks-vulns-list.md#overlimiting-of-computational-resources) detected by the WAF node

-    The full list of available statistics parameters is available by the [link](../admin-en/configure-statistics-service.md#working-with-the-statistics-service).
+    The full list of available statistics parameters is available [here](../admin-en/configure-statistics-service.md#working-with-the-statistics-service).
 <!-- * [Example of Terraform code](../admin-en/installation-guides/amazon-cloud/deploy-waf-via-terraform/deploy-waf-via-terraform-intro.md) to deploy a cluster of Wallarm WAF node in AWS public cloud -->
 * Installation of the WAF node in the form of the [Kubernetes sidecar container](../admin-en/installation-guides/kubernetes/wallarm-sidecar-container.md)
 * Increased assembly speed of LOM by 5-10 times on average.
 A more optimized process is now used to generate security rules.
-You can find more details of optimization in the [post on our news portal](https://changelog.wallarm.com/security-rule-generation-5x-faster-152572)
+You can find more details about optimization in the [post on our news portal](https://changelog.wallarm.com/security-rule-generation-5x-faster-152572)

 ## Update process

 The WAF node update process depends on the platform and installation forms.
 Please select the installation form and follow the instructions:

-* Modules for NGINX, NGINX Plus, Kong: [Updating Linux WAF packages](nginx-modules.md)
+* Modules for NGINX, NGINX Plus, and Kong: [Updating Linux WAF packages](nginx-modules.md)
 * Docker container with the modules for NGINX: [Updating the Docker Container](docker-container.md)
 * NGINX Ingress controller with integrated Wallarm WAF: [Updating NGINX Ingress controller with integrated Wallarm WAF](ingress-controller.md)
 <!-- * Cloud platform: [Updating the cloud WAF node image](cloud-image.md) -->